 We anticipate using a combination of equity and long-term and short-term borrowings to finance our investment activities.
 As a result, a portion of our income will depend upon the difference between the rate at which we borrow funds and the rate at which we loan these funds.
 Certain of our borrowings may be at fixed rates and others at variable rates, such as under our credit facility.
 Ultimately, we expect approximately 20% of the loans in our portfolio to be at fixed rates and approximately 80% to be at variable rates determined on the basis of a benchmark prime rate.
-As of June 30, 2007, our portfolio had approximately 72% of the total of the loan cost value at variable rates, approximately 12% of the total loan cost value at variable rates with a floor and approximately 16% of the total loan portfolio cost basis at a fixed rate.
+As of September 30, 2007, our portfolio had approximately 74% of the total of the loan cost value at variable rates, approximately 12% of the total loan portfolio cost basis at a fixed rate.

-In the event that we securitize a portion of our loan portfolio in the future, we may be required to enter into hedging transactions with respect to the securitized loans.
+To date, we hold only one interest rate cap agreement.
+In the event that we securitize a portion of our loan portfolio in the future, we believe that we will likely be required to enter into similar arrangements with respect to the securitized loans.
 While hedging activities may insulate us against adverse fluctuations in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to the hedged portfolio.
 Adverse developments resulting from changes in interest rates or any future hedging transactions could have a material adverse effect on our business, financial condition and results of operations.